Today Julianna turned 11.

 My 32 year old first-born daughter is going to have a baby.
 I’m not crying; you’re crying.
 There’s no doubt that she’s going to be an incredible mother.
 We’ve always known that.

-I can’t believe that I’m 63 years old at this point and going to have a grandchild.
+I can’t believe that I’m 63 years old at this point and going to have another grandchild.

 She has the happiest, most comfortable pregnancy.
 It annoys people all around her that she’s so happy all the time with being pregnant.
 She gives birth to a beautiful baby…